Padampur, Rajasthan: Geography

 There is no direct railway link to the city.
-The nearest main railway station is at Sri Ganganagar, approximately 40 km away, or Gajsingh Pur, which is 20.5 km away and connected by a four lane highway.
+The nearest main railway station is at Sri Ganganagar, approximately 40 km away, or Gajsinghpur, which is 20.5 km away and connected by a four lane highway.
 There is 132 KV grid substation which is being upgraded to 220 KV near the village.
 The public transport system of the Rajasthan Government provides basic transportation facility to the people.

 Demographics

-Padampur had a population of about 163000.
+Padampur tehsil had a population of about 163000. and the population of city was 18,420.
 Males constitute 53% of the population and females 47%.
 Padampur has an average literacy rate of 64%, higher than the national average of 59.5%: male literacy is 70%.

 The demographics of Padampur show evidence of a large and ethnically diverse people.
-The area is mostly inhabited by Hindus and Sikhs.
-Major languages spoken are Punjabi and Bagri.
+The area is mostly inhabited by Hindus.
+Major languages spoken are Rajasthani and Bagri.
 The area continues to be the gateway for legal work for the nearby villages.
 As of 2012 the area has been categorized in 20 wards circle headed by ward member of that area selected by the residents of the ward.